LinOTP/LinOTP/DEVELOP.md

   `app.root_path`, IOW the directory where LinOTP's `app.py` file is located.
 As mentioned above, the value of `ROOT_DIR` is prepended to the values of other configuration settings for files and directories if these are relative path names.
-A distribution will set this to something more useful such as `/etc/linotp`.

 - `CACHE_DIR`: This directory is used for temporary storage of LinOTP data.
 It defaults to `ROOT_DIR/cache`, but in a distribution will